This is a recipe from Episode 3 of the 'How to eat alone' podcast with psychotherapist Helen Sproat. Coconut. Listen to the episode here.

 1/2 tsp cumin

-tsp miso paste (this replaces shrimp paste or fish sauce that would be used in non vegetarian recipes. if you don't have miso paste, you can use soy sauce or any other type of vegetarian fish sauce replacement)
+tsp miso paste (this replaces shrimp paste or fish sauce that would be used in non vegetarian recipes. if you don't have miso paste, you can use soy sauce or any other type of vegetarian fish sauce replacement, or if you do eat animals, use shrimp or fish sauce)

 roughly chopped handful of coriander